NeiroYT/touhou-ost-listener/README.md

 # touhou-ost-listener
 Plays Touhou music with some options for good experience \
 UPD.
 13.03.2026 - switched from Selenium to undetected_chromedriver to bypass youtube antibot system.
+Added new links (th19, th20)

 ### Requirements
 - Python